imran788116/auth_systembyimran/README.md

 # ⚡ Auth System by Imran

 A full-stack authentication system built using **Node.js**, **Express**, **MongoDB**, and **React**.
-It supports login, register, forgot/reset password, and includes user dashboard features like weather info and GitHub stats.
+It supports login, register, forgot/reset password, and includes user dashboard features like GitHub stats.

 ---